 Our school will be an Expeditionary Learning (EL) School.
 Expeditionary Learning is a not-for-profit organization that partners with charter boards to open new schools.
 The EL model challenges students to think critically and take active roles in their classrooms and communities, resulting in higher achievement and greater engagement in school.
 At the Lillie May Carroll Jackson School…

-The Lillie May Carroll Jackson School will be a fully independent charter school with close ties to Roland Park Country School and other independent schools.
-This will include joint activities among the girls at both schools, including presentations, field trips, intramural sports events and opportunities to serve both as mentors and mentees.
-Faculty will participate in joint professional development and in professional learning communities.
-Moreover, Lillie May will join a network of girls schools dedicated to meeting the unique needs of girls.
+The Lillie May Carroll Jackson School is a fully independent charter school with close ties to Roland Park Country School and other independent schools.
+This includes joint activities among the girls at both schools, including presentations, field trips, intramural sports events and opportunities to serve both as mentors and mentees.
+Faculty participate in joint professional development and in professional learning communities.
+Moreover, Lillie May joins a network of girls schools dedicated to meeting the unique needs of girls.

 Absolutely!
 We welcome anyone in the larger Baltimore community who is interested in helping to transform lives through public education to join us in that effort.
 Please contact us and let us know how you’d like to help.